 As you can see, the noun begins with a vowel sound.

 Here, the noun begins with a consonant.

-Please note that not all nouns that begin with a vowel letter have necessarily vowel sounds and vice versa.
+Please note that not all nouns that begin with a vowel letter necessarily have vowel sounds, and vice versa.
+Some words that begin with a vowel letter are pronounced with a consonant sound, while some words that begin with a consonant letter are pronounced with a vowel sound.
 Study the following examples carefully:

 As you can see, 'an' is used with a word beginning with a consonant letter but a vowel sound.

 Here, 'an' is used with a word that begins with a vowel letter and has a vowel sound.

 It is useful to know that when we have no articles, we call it the zero article condition.
 Mainly, when we use proper nouns such as names of people, academic subjects, countries, etc. there is no need for articles.
 Take a look at the following examples:

 Demonstrative determiners in English are this, these, that and those.
 They are used to identify the person or thing that is being referred to.

 Indefinite determiners are determiners that express quantity or the indefinite ideas of quality.
 They agree in number and gender with the noun they modify.

 Relative determiners modify nouns within a relative clause.
 Follow the article to learn more about them.